bmichini/nandirl/README.md

 ***

 Believe it or not, those are the only building blocks needed to create a simple computer from the ground up.
 We'll write programs for our computer, store them as addressed instructions in ROM, and let the computer execute them one-by-one.
 In my mind, at least, I think about this process like building a wind-up a toy, winding it up, putting it down, and letting it march its way through the world.
 In subsequent chapters I'll be building out each one of the major components in this architecture in real hardware.
-A preview is below!

-- Chapter 1: 1-bit Register
-- Chapter 2: 16-bit Register
-- Chapter 3: From Circuit Idea to Assembled PCB
-- Chapter 4: Program Counter
-- Chapter 5: Read-only Memory (ROM)
-- Chapter 6: Random Access Memory (RAM)
-- Chapter 7: Arithmetic Logic Unit (ALU)
-- Chapter 8: Clock Generator
-- Chapter 9: Motherboard
-- Chapter 10: Debugger

 ## Chapter 1: 1-bit Register
 One of the most basic things a computer needs to do is remember things, and it does this by storing "bits" i.e. 0's and 1's.
 One of the core components of a computer processor that performs this remembering function is called a "register".
 A 1-bit register has the ability to store 1-bit of information, i.e. it remembers whether it is currently a 0 or currently a 1.
 There are a few key details of a 1-bit register: